-- Crude Oil: Canadians import approximately 295 million barrels per year for a net expense of $12.2 billion.
-Imports take place primarily in the winter months when heating energy needs increase and, to a slightly lesser extent, during summer months during peak driving months [see also Crude Oil Guide: Brent Vs. WTI, What’s The Difference?].
+- Crude Oil: Canadians imported approximately $23.139 billion worth of oil in 2010 despite also being one of the world’s leading exporters.
+This is due in part by pipeline routes and slight rate variances with the U.S. Imports take place primarily in the winter months when heating energy needs increase and, to a slightly lesser extent, during summer months during peak driving months [see also Crude Oil Guide: Brent Vs. WTI, What’s The Difference?].

-- Natural Gas: Canada imports nearly 700 billion cubic feet of natural gas at a cost of $3.6 billion.
-As natural gas prices have fallen, Canada has imported more natural gas but spent less on it.
+- Natural Gas: Canada imported nearly 2.5 billion cubic feet of natural gas each day in 2012 while maintaining a positive trade balance on the commodity with the United States.
+Canada’s policy is that when natural gas prices fall, it imports more natural gas but spends less on it.
 The majority of Canada’s natural gas imports come from the United States.

 - Electricity: Canada and the United States share an integrated electrical grid serving as importers and exporters to each other in order to meet nearly all of each other’s electrical energy needs.
 This not only provides for the energy needs of each country but also serves as a key element of national security.

-- Food Products: The country imports more than $35 billion in agri-food imports each year.
-Canola and non-durum wheat top the list for a combined $8 billion.
+- Food Products: The country imported more than $39 billion in agri-food products in 2014.
+Canola and non-durum wheat top the list.
 Soybeans, pork, bread, coffee, and frozen snow crabs are among the many other food items imported from the United States and other countries [see also 50 Ways To Invest In Agriculture].

 Ways to Play the Market